jacobdcook/THM-Streak-Bot/README.md

 The bot uses Selenium with Firefox in headless mode to:
 1. Log in to your TryHackMe account
 2. Solve any CAPTCHA challenges using audio recognition
-3. Navigate to a specific room
+3. Navigate to the polkit room
 4. Reset progress and complete an action to maintain your streak
 5. Verify the streak counter has increased
 6. Log all actions for review